 You must complete a Case Information Statement along with your Notice of Intention to Cross-Appeal.
 You may combine the Case Information Statement together with the Notice of Intention to Cross-Appeal into a single document.
 The Case Information Statement identifies which issues you plan to ask a State Review Officer to review, which may be different than the list of issues that the school district wants the State Review Officer to review.
-This list is not the cross-appeal itself, and you are not limited to the issues identified on the Case Information Statement and can raise additional issues in your Cross-Appeal.
+This list is not the Cross-Appeal itself, and you are not limited to the issues identified on the Case Information Statement and can raise additional issues in your Cross-Appeal.
 However, if no party has raised a specific issue/ruling of the IHO, either in the Request for Review or the Cross-Appeal, it will be considered abandoned and will not be addressed by a State Review Officer.

 3. How to Serve the Notice of Cross-Appeal/Case Information Statement

 After the Notice of Intention to Cross-Appeal and Case Information Statement are prepared, copies of both forms must be hand-delivered to the school district.
 This service must be to the school district clerk, any trustee or member of the Board of Education, the superintendent of schools, or a person in the superintendent's office who has been designated by the Board to accept service.
 You will also file the Notice of Intention to Cross-Appeal with the Office of State Review, but only after you have completed several additional documents and steps such as preparing and serving your Answer with Cross-Appeal.

 4. Failure to Serve a Notice of Cross-Appeal/Case Information Statement